Hydrogen safety: Leaks and flame detection systems

 Even with proper design, hydrogen leaks can support combustion at very low flow rates, as low as 4 micrograms/s.
 To this end, detection is important.
-Hydrogen sensors allow for rapid detection of hydrogen leaks to ensure that the hydrogen can be vented and the source of the leak tracked down.
+Hydrogen sensors or a katharometer allow for rapid detection of hydrogen leaks to ensure that the hydrogen can be vented and the source of the leak tracked down.
 Around certain pipes or locations special tapes can be added for hydrogen detection purposes.
 A traditional method is to add a hydrogen odorant with the gas as is common with natural gas.
 In fuel cell applications these odorants can contaminate the fuel cells, but researchers are investigating other methods that might be used for hydrogen detection: tracers, new odorant technology, advanced sensors, and others.

 While hydrogen flames can be hard to see with the naked eye (it can have a so-called "invisible flame"), they show up readily on UV/IR flame detectors.
 More recently Multi IR detectors have been developed, which have even faster detection on hydrogen-flames.
 This is quite important in fighting hydrogen fires, as the preferred method of fighting a fire is stopping the source of the leak, as in certain cases (namely, cryogenic hydrogen) dousing the source directly with water may cause icing, which in turn may cause a secondary rupture.